Trump Org CFO to Spend 5 Hellish Months on Rikers Island

 The problems for Weisselberg are expected to start as soon as he arrives on the island, a depressing and stark assortment of gray buildings on an island in the East River between the Bronx and Queens.

-As part of the slow intake process, he'll wait alongside New Yorkers plucked from the streets for violent crimes and emotionally unstable outbursts on city subways—sharing space for an undetermined amount of time with members of dangerous gangs like the Dominican trinitarios, who assert a powerful presence on Rikers.
+As part of the slow intake process, he'll wait alongside New Yorkers plucked from the streets for violent crimes and emotionally unstable outbursts on city subways—sharing space for an undetermined amount of time with members of dangerous gangs like the Dominican-American "Trinitarios," who assert a powerful presence on Rikers.

 Last year, a shocking 19 inmates killed themselves at the jail, and human rights advocates point to the difficult time they spend in densely crowded holding pens.
 Last month, Kevin Bryan endured 23 hours that forced him to sleep on the floor.
 He hanged himself upon arriving at his housing center.